Meeting Time: October 18, 2023 at 10:00am MST

 • Default_avatar

-Mike Jones 11 months ago
+Mike Jones about 1 year ago

 Do not take action.
 If there is action, vote no. 10 out of the 14 eligible village planning communities voted against advancing this code amendment.
 If you vote yes on this item, you are going against how government is supposed to work and violating the will of those who know the communities best.
 Item 8 is also inequitable because most people living in multifamily and affordable housing live with multiple people, and the living quarters has multiple cars to accommodate the living style.